IBM-Blockchain-Archive/fabric-boilerplate/README.md

 Where NAME_OF_THE_APP is the app name you provided in the manifest.yml file

+# Debugging chaincode
+To check if your chaincode compiles before you deploy it, run `npm run gobuild`

 # Support and documentation
 Hyperledger project:                https://www.hyperledger.org/
 Official Hyperledger slack channel:  https://hyperledgerproject.slack.com